pikonguwu/SEP_52/README.md

 Made by Zhimu Zhou

 ## Currency setting and Data protection
-Currency setting is made by Weijin He,data protection is made by Jiayue Ma.
+Currency setting is made by Weijin He,Front-end page beautification is made by mjy,data protection is made by Jiayue Ma.

 ## Beautify the displayed page
 Uniform font is changed by Weijin He, backgroud colour and button size is changed by Jiayue Ma.

-## Junit test of function
+## Complete Junit test of function
 Maded by Jiayue Ma and Weijin He.

 ## Update Junit test version and fix the version conflict
 Made by Zecheng Zuo

+## Modify the Chinese display on some pages
+Made by Jiayue Ma

+## Add Javadocs for the added code snippets
+Made by Jiayue Ma and Weijin He

+## Write the report and complete UML class diagram
+Made by Jiayue Ma

+## Write the User menu
+Made by Weijin He

+## Write readme file to instruct how to set up or configure and run sofeware
+Made by Jiayue Ma and Weijin He